stsewd/fzf-checkout.vim/README.md

 ## g:fzf_checkout_git_options

 Additional options to pass to the `git` command.
-It is not recommended to change the `--color` and` format` parameters, as they are used by the plugin and changing them may break something.
+It is not recommended to change the `--color` and `--format` parameters, as they are used by the plugin and changing them may break something.

 ```vim